Warbo/chriswarbo-net/projects/nixos/glossary.md

 to fetch from even more places.
 It can sometimes be confusing which one to use.
 Here are some of the most common:

  - The `fetchurl` helper from Nixpkgs.
-This is basically the same as `builtins.fetchurl`{.nix}, but it's been around longer.
-It's also a pain to use since we first need to fetch Nixpkgs (causing a "bootstrapping" problem)!
+This does the same basic job as `builtins.fetchurl`{.nix}, but it's been around longer.
+It also has a "bootstrap" problem, since we need something *else* to fetch Nixpkgs first.
-   Consider it deprecated.
+   It's useful if we want to use mirrors, or to supply a `postFetch` command script (e.g. to prevent unwanted parts entering the Nix store).
- - The `fetchgit` helper from Nixpkgs is likewise deprecated now that we have `builtins.fetchGit`{.nix}.
+ - The `fetchgit` helper from Nixpkgs is essentially deprecated now that we have `builtins.fetchGit`{.nix}.
  - `builtins.fetchGit`{.nix} will fetch a specific commit of a Git repo (or `HEAD` if none is specified; though I recommend against this).
 This is